traceo-dev/traceo-javascript/packages/opentelemetry-node/README.md

 ```

 ### Metrics
-Just use `TraceoMetricExporter` from `@traceo-sdk/opentelemetry-node` like below.
-Remember to initialize `TraceoClient` before using export.
+To use the exporter for spans you need to import `TraceoMetricExporter` from `@traceo-sdk/opentelemetry-node` like below.

 ```ts
 import { MeterProvider, PeriodicExportingMetricReader } from '@opentelemetry/sdk-metrics';